 Top-Spray or Fluid Bed Agglomeration

-The fluid bed granulation process, also known as top-spray agglomeration, can be an ideal approach for pharmaceuticals, as well as cleaning agents, food and beverage powders, and cosmetics—without compromising on the initial powders' properties.
+The fluid bed granulation process, also known as top-spray agglomeration, can be an ideal approach for pharmaceuticals, as well as food and beverage powders, fine chemicals and cosmetics—without compromising on the initial powders' properties.

-Agglomeration while drying is emerging as a cost- and time-effective alternative to traditional granulation methods, precluding the need for multiple processes.
-This patent-pending technology, Pulse Width Modulation, applies an intermittent electrostatic charge to the feed.
+Agglomeration while spray drying is emerging as a cost- and time-effective alternative to traditional granulation methods, precluding the need for multiple processes.
+This patented technology, Pulse Width Modulation, applies an intermittent electrostatic charge to the feed.

 When voltage is precisely applied to the spray droplet as it is being atomized, some particles readily form an outer shell while others develop a shell gradually, resulting in a wet or tacky particle.
 As these two types of particles collide, they bond to form an agglomerated particle.
 This results in a free-flowing finished product with larger particles and fewer fines.